15bonte/p_bodies_cycle_2023/README.md

 ## Prerequisites

-To run this notebook, we advise you ot create a dedicated environment.
+To run this notebook, we advise you to create your own dedicated environment.
 If you are using a GPU, make sure its drivers and the cuda libraries are correctly installed.

 - Install [Anaconda](https://www.anaconda.com/products/distribution) for Python.
 - Open an Anaconda prompt, and create a new empty environment with Python 3.9: `conda create --name p_bodies_cycle_2023 python=3.9`.